ettoreciarcia/k8s-flow/README.md

 I won't go into the details of how I connected the GitHub Actions to my Docker Hub account, for more info you can read my [article](https://ettoreciarcia.com/posts/01-iac-and-pipeline-my-personal-website/#32-authenticate-github-actions-against-aws).
 Did I mention I wrote an article? :)

-In this case I'm treating the project as a monorepo, so I don't want all the pipelines to start with every push on the main branch.
+**In this case I'm treating the project as a monorepo**, so I don't want all the pipelines to start with every push on the main branch.
 We discriminate pipeline launch only to changes in the folders involved in the container build We can do it in the following way: